Alexis (footballer, born 1985): Sevilla and Getafe return

 On 24 August 2010, Alexis joined Sevilla FC for €5 million, signing a six-year contract as a replacement for Arsenal-bound Sébastien Squillaci.
 He made 21 league appearances in his first year (26 overall) as the team finished fifth and qualified for the UEFA Europa League.

-In the third game of 2011–12 – his first – Alexis salvaged a point for Sevilla with an 86th-minute header away against Villarreal CF (2–2); he would only be fourth of fifth-choice stopper for new manager Marcelino García Toral, however.
-In late February 2012, even though the winter transfer window had already closed, he was allowed to join former club Getafe on loan until the end of the season, as the Madrid outskirts side was immerse in a deep injury crisis to their defensive sector.
-The move was extended for the entire 2012–13.
+In the third game of 2011–12, Alexis salvaged a point with an 86th-minute header away against Villarreal CF (2–2); he would only be fourth of fifth-choice stopper for new manager Marcelino García Toral, however.
+In late February 2012, even though the winter transfer window had already closed, he was allowed to join Getafe on loan until the end of the season, as the Madrid outskirts side was immerse in a deep injury crisis to their defensive sector; the move was extended for the entire 2012–13.

 Alexis agreed to a permanent four-year deal in the summer of 2013.
 He continued to be an undisputed starter when healthy, but missed several games due to suspension.

 Beşiktaş

-On 21 January 2016, aged 30, Alexis moved abroad for the first time, joining Beşiktaş J.K. in the Turkish Süper Lig for €2 million.
+On 21 January 2016, aged 30, Alexis moved abroad for the first time, joining Beşiktaş J.K. of the Turkish Süper Lig for €2 million.
 After a 3–3 away draw against Akhisar Belediyespor on 23 April, his poor performance led to criticism and accusations of match fixing.

 Alavés

 Alexis returned to Spain and its top tier on 29 July 2016, signing for newly promoted club Deportivo Alavés.
-He scored twice from 24 appearances in his first season, in an eventual ninth-place finish.
+He scored twice from 24 appearances in his first season, in a ninth-place finish.

-Later years
+Later career

-Alexis moved abroad again on 22 June 2018, joining Al-Ahli in the Saudi Professional League on a two-year contract.
-He returned to his country on 7 August 2019, however, agreeing to a two-year deal at newly promoted second division side Racing de Santander.
+Alexis moved abroad again on 22 June 2018, joining Al-Ahli Saudi FC in the Saudi Professional League on a two-year contract.
+He returned to his country on 7 August 2019, however, agreeing to a two-year deal at newly promoted second-division side Racing de Santander.